Win, build and send Christ-centered multiplying disciples.

 The first Lay Institute for Evangelism takes the evangelism and discipleship training from the campus ministry and adapts it to a church context.

 At the eleventh hour, God provides every last penny for the purchase of Arrowhead Springs.
-The resort complex in San Bernardino, CA, becomes Cru's headquarters for the next three decades.
+The resort complex in San Bernardino, California, becomes Cru’s headquarters for the next three decades.

-With contemporary music lyrics gaining significance in youth culture through performers like The Beatles and Bob Dylan, Cru develops its own life-changing music group.
-The New Folk helps lead many to a personal relationship with Christ through carefully designed concerts incorporating secular music.
+With contemporary music lyrics gaining significance in youth culture through performers like the Beatles and Bob Dylan, Cru develops its own life-changing music group.
+The New Folk help lead many to a personal relationship with Christ through carefully designed concerts incorporating secular music.

 More than 300,000 delegates attend EXPLO ’74 in Seoul, South Korea.
 Police officially estimate a crowd of 1.5 million at one of the evening meetings; 323,000 of them indicate decisions to receive Christ.